YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 If you are not comfortable with the terse commands of the default vi editor, you can install your preferred editor.
 Other editors that are installed on the virtual machine are fte, jed, joe and nano.
 Nano may be the easiest editor for you to use if you are not familiar with any editor included with the virtual machine.
 In nano, Ctrl-G provides a screen with keyboard shortcuts.

+To switch editors:

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ export EDITOR=`which nano`
    gtmuser@gtmworkshop:~$ ydb
    YDB>

-Instruct YottaDB/GT.M to run the routine ^greeting and note that it reports an error:
+Instruct YottaDB to run the routine ^greeting and note that it reports an error:

 .. parsed-literal::
    YDB>do ^greeting